dseelam1/ShoppingBasket/README.md

 # Here are detailed instructions on how to install, build, and run the ShoppingBasket application from a clean repository:

 ## Prerequisites
-Java Development Kit (JDK):
+- Java Development Kit (JDK)
-Scala Build Tool (sbt):
+- Scala Build Tool (sbt)
-Git (optional, if you're cloning from a Git repository):
+- Git (optional, if you're cloning from a Git repository)

 ## Step-by-Step Guide